Heathrow taxi pricing · honest guide

 - Booking / service fees — 10-15% on aggregator platforms.

-- Peak surcharges — Friday afternoon, Sunday evening, holidays.
-When peak applies.
+- Peak surcharges — Friday afternoon, Sunday evening, holidays, common with aggregators and Uber-style surge.

 - Meet-and-greet supplements — £15-25 if you want a name-board pickup inside the terminal.